 Though the obstacles to investment in Myanmar are currently high, there is also the prospect of rapid improvement.
 In this area, the encouraging point is that the local private business people fully understand the need to change and the need to work around governmental dictates.
 Given the rapid changes taking place in Myanmar, it is entirely possible that the locals will develop attractive alternatives to the current policies.
 The real question is whether the government will be willing to get out of the way and let business people make their own decisions.
 We will continue to follow developments in that direction.

-Dan’s Addendum: I hate to get all corny here, but Steve has failed to talk about Myanmar as a place to go and so I am going to step in and do a bit of that.
+Dan’s Addendum: Steve did not talk about Myanmar as a place to go and so I am going to step in and do a bit of that.
 This was my first time in Myanmar and I found it absolutely fascinating.
-There were cool looking religious buildings (mosques, churches, Buddhist temples, Hindi temples, even a synagogue), everywhere).
+There were cool looking religious buildings (mosques, churches, Buddhist temples, Hindi temples, even a synagogue) everywhere.
 There is a China-town and an India-town and the people on the street are about as diverse as anywhere.
 Yangon is full of big and beautiful (and mostly decrepit) buildings and big and Soviet style (and mostly decrepit) buildings as well.
 Though hotter than hell and subject to random torrential downpours (with massive winds at any time), Yangon is a great walking city.
 Nobody bothers you on the street and the cars don’t seem to be out to run anyone over.
 The food is also really good and varied.
-They even have half-way decent domestic beer and wine.
 And the Shwedagon Pagoda is downright incredible.
 Go there (as a tourist) if you can.